 WELLFLEET, Mass.
-(AP) — As Cape Cod’s vacationer season receives underway, there’s uncertainty after two shark assaults — such as Massachusetts’ first deadly assault in view that 1936 — rattled beachgoers remaining 12 months and sparked a still unresolved debate about how the vacation spot has to reply.
+(AP) — As Cape Cod’s vacationer season receives underway, there’s uncertainty after two shark assaults — such as Massachusetts’ first deadly assault in 1936 — rattled beachgoers for the remaining 12 months and sparked a still unresolved debate about how the vacation spot has to reply.

 Among the questions on many minds this Memorial Day holiday weekend: Will there be more extraordinary assaults?
 Will the location’s billion-greenback tourism economy take success as scared beachgoers live away?
-And is there something that may be done to make the sea more secure?
+And can something be done to make the sea more secure?

-At Longnook Beach in Truro, in which a New York guy changed into badly mauled by a shark; however, survived on Aug.
-15, resident Beckett Rotchford stated he’ll likely pass the boogie boarding this summer and stick with swimming at lifeguard-monitored beaches rather than more secluded stretches of sand like Longnook.
+At Longnook Beach in Truro, a New York guy was badly mauled by a shark; however, he survived on Aug.
+15; resident Beckett Rotchford stated he’d likely pass the boogie boarding this summer and stick with swimming at lifeguard-monitored beaches rather than more secluded stretches of sand like Longnook.

-But he isn’t in the desire of some of the more drastic measures pushed via a few, such as shark boundaries around famous swimming seashores.
+But he doesn’t want some of the more drastic measures pushed via a few, such as shark boundaries around famous swimming seashores.

-At Newcomb Hollow Beach in Wellfleet, 26-year-old Arthur Medici turned into killed by way of a shark.
+At Newcomb Hollow Beach in Wellfleet, 26-year-old Arthur Medici was killed by a shark.
 At the same time, boogie boarding on Sept.
-15, Brewster resident Leslie Young said she’d be open to somehow restricting the seal population that attracts the sharks within the first region.
+15, Brewster resident Leslie Young said she’d be open to restricting the seal population that attracts the sharks within the first region.
 Town officials are reading a range of debatable measures, including administering birth control to seals or outright culling them.

 But Young’s niece, Ashley Frisbee, wasn’t so sure.